 On the “theory/data” problem, the notion that more data diminishes the need for theorization.
 Let’s assume this is true for a second: now, instead of developing hypotheses and testing them à la the scientific method, we simply subject our curiosities to computational operations.
 Feeding more data into better algorithms equals better living (through science!).
 This vision sees all phenomena as capable of being expressed in continuous quantitative variables, that is, infinitely spliceable into smaller and smaller pieces.
 Here, all abstraction becomes a procedure of mystification.

 But abstraction is how we make sense of the world.
 We don’t experience life as a diffuse flow of sensoria.
-We abstract our experiences into language categories, groupings to which we offer greater or lesser perceptual priority.
-They don’t all have the same priority.
-It would be impossible to make sense of anything this way.
+We generalize our experiences into language categories, groupings to which we offer greater or lesser perceptual priority. (n natural language processing, they cal this “weights.”
+Not all features have the same weight, or importance to sensemaking.
+If they did it would be impossible to make sense of anything.

 The man who fails to do this is Funes in “Funes The Memorious,” the short story by Jorge Luis Borges.
 Funes, he of perfect memory, stores so much sensory input that he loses the ability to discern or classify any of it, and falls into a state of utter psychological degradation — breakdown.